josherrickson/stata-regression/stata_markdown/01-regression.md

 increasing/decreasing variability on the y-axis over time.
 Refer back to the [image above](#relationship-is-linear-and-additive), looking at the middle plot.
 As the fitted values increase, the error spreads out.

-If this assumption is violated, you may consider restructuring your model as above, or transforming either your response or predictors using log transforms.
+If this assumption is violated, you may consider restructuring your model as above, or [transforming](#variable-transformations) either your response or predictors using log transforms.

 ^#^^#^^#^ Independence

-This last assumption is that each row of your data is independent.
+The last assumption is that each row of your data is independent.
 If you have repeated measures, this is violated.
 If you have subjects drawn from groups (i.e. students in classrooms), this is violated.
 There is no way to test for this, it requires knowing the data set.

-If this assumption is violated, consider fitting a [mixed model](mixed-models.html) instead.
+This is, by far, the most important assumption.
+If this assumption is violated, some sort of repeated measures approach may be more appropriate such as mixed effects regression.

 ^#^^#^ Variable Transformations